patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/designers.md

 Note that there is a difference between regular color options and chart color fill options.
 When changing a color in a chart, you should only use the colors in the chart fill “dropdown”, which includes fills for donut charts, line charts and regular bar charts.
 When changing the color of other elements, you should use the general color palette if the component does not fit into the other offered category options.

 ### Text styles
-Currently, all PatternFly text styles use Overpass font.
-If you have not done so already, make sure to download [here](https://overpassfont.org/) before starting your designs.
+Currently, all PatternFly text styles use Red Hat Text and Red Hat Display fonts.
+If you have not done so already, make sure to download according to the instructions [above](#download-the-font) before starting your designs.

 When inserting text into your design, always assign it a text style by selecting the text item, followed by selecting a text style from the appearance menu on the right toolbar.